Conditions in Shopify Flow

 Not equal to

-Not equal to compares values to see whether they are not the same.
+Not equal to compares values to check whether they are not the same.
 In the following example, the value for order.currentTotalDiscountsSet.shopMoney.amount is retrieved from your store data and compared to the second value, 50.

 Example of a workflow that uses the not equal to logical operator to cancel an order if the retrieved data is not equal to 50